-Tallow is a substance extracted from animal fat (in our case, grass-fed, organically-raised, beef fat).
+Tallow is a purified liquid extracted from ruminant animal suet (fat) (in our case, grass-fed, organically-raised, beef fat).

 While it isn’t exactly the most appealing thing to think about putting on your skin, it has some incredible benefits and can be used in quite a few ways.